Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 You can also provide your employer with a verification ID number to validate that your certification is valid and current.
 This verification ID number is printed on your Responsible Vendor permit and only does not reveal sensitive personal information.
 Your certification is required to serve alcohol in Louisiana.

-First, open a web browser and type in the address to the Louisiana ATC website, http://atc.la.gov
+First, open a web browser and type in the address to the Louisiana ATC website, https://atc.la.gov For a direct link, click below:

 When the website is presented, you will need to select from the menu choices as seen below.
-Select “PERMITS” and then click on the Responsible Vendor option.
+The ATC has two systems available, one for permits issued prior to May 12, 2021 and the other for permits issued AFTER this date.
+Depending on when you were certified, select the appropriate link.

 You have successfully completed your Louisiana Bar Card Lookup!